MetLife Life Insurance

-These Guaranteed Level Term policies are just a few of the many insurance options offered by MetLife.
+These Guaranteed Level Term policies are just a few of the many insurance options offered by Brighthouse Financial, once a part of MetLife.

 Looking for flexible permanent life insurance?
 MetLife has you covered.
 Whether you are shopping for workplace life insurance or searching independently, MetLife has guaranteed universal life insurance policies for you.

 MetLife offers Group Variable Universal Life and Group Universal Life insurance policies.
-As mentioned before, MetLife does emphasize workplace insurance options.
+As mentioned before, MetLife does now focus only on workplace insurance options.

 MetLife Additional Policies & Riders

 - Acceleration of Death Benefit: Included at no extra cost.
-It provides a benefit if the insured is certified as terminally ill with a life expectancy of 12 months (24 months in some states) or less.
+It provides a benefit if the insured is certified as terminally ill with a life expectancy of 12 months or less, although in some states the life expectancy can be up to 24 months.
 The rider gives the policy owner the right to request all or part of the eligible proceeds.

 - Conversion Option: Included at no extra cost.
-For issue ages less than 65, the policy is convertible until the earlier of the end of the initial term period or the policy anniversary at the insured’s attained age 70.
+For issues aged less than 65, the policy is convertible until the end of the initial term period, or until the policy anniversary at the insured’s attained age of 70.
 For issue ages 65 and over, the policy is convertible for the first five policy years.
 Conversion can be made to those MetLife enterprise permanent life products offered at the time of conversion.

 - Disability Waiver of Premium Rider: Available with extra premium.
 Policy premiums will be waived if you become totally disabled as defined in the policy for a continuous period of at least six months.

-It always helps to know what life insurance company ratings are for each company you quote.
-You be the judge, is MetLife a good insurance company?
+Therefore, it always helps to know what the life insurance company ratings are for each company you quote.
+By understanding the scores, you can confidently be the judge and finally say if MetLife is a good insurance company for you.